 Traditional Dinner & Cultural Show

-With a large Hindu composition, Dashain (Dushera) is the largest festival of the nation.
-Dashain is celebrated to commemorate Goddess Durga’s victory over demon Mahisashur.
-Tihar is a celebration of lights and color dedicated to Goddess Laxmi.
-Apart from these Buddha Jayanti, Maha Shivratri, Janai Purnima, Gai Jatra and Teej are the other major festivals.
+With Hindus making the largest part of the population composition of Nepal, Dashain (Dushera) is the biggest festival of the nation.
+Dashain is celebrated to commemorate Goddess Durga’s victory over demon Mahishasur.
+Tihar is a celebration of lights and colour dedicated to Goddess Laxmi.
+Apart from these, Buddha Jayanti, Maha Shivratri, Janai Purnima, Gai Jatra and Teej are the other major festivals.
 Different clans amongst the religious spheres may have slight tweaks.

 Rato Machhindranath Jatra